enactjs/docs/pages/docs/tutorials/setup/index.md

 Once installed, you can run `enact` from anywhere to run a command.

-> We'll cover some of the available commands below but the [package README](https://github.com/enactjs/cli) contains further detail.
+<aside>We'll cover some of the available commands below but the <a href="https://github.com/enactjs/cli/blob/master/README.md">package README</a> contains further detail.</aside>

 ## Enact App Structure